benjamin-ngandwe/-virtual-cybersecurity-lab-NETWORKWALKS-B083-WK2/README.md

 After completing the initial configuration, a VirtualBox snapshot (Backup) was created.

 **Install Android**
 The Android virtual machine was downloaded and installed in VirtualBox.
+The VM network adapter was configured as follows:
+Adapter 1
+- Attached to: NAT Network
+- Network:     NatNetwork